 I think it’s fair to assume that we all recognize the important role a website plays within any digital marketing strategy.
 However, there are some necessary tactics that remain less understood.
-Such as being mobile-friendly.
+Is your site mobile-friendly?

 Beyond the Initial Attraction

 This advice will explore an area that overlooks whether one’s site is attractive or not.
 Of course, that plays a factor in and of itself.
 There are endless ways to craft content and appearances do matter in that respect.
-We should be cognizant of what we’re trying to convey and who we hope will see it, as that needs to factor into the design.
+We should be cognizant of what we’re trying to convey and who we hope will see it, as that needs to make its way into the design.

 However, hoping someone likes the look of your site is far more subjective than what I’m here to outline.
 In this case, there are objective rules to follow.
 If you want to be found, that is.

 There’s more to it than your curated content, widget choices, plugin use, navigation menus, and theme it’s all built around.
 But, what else is there?